vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-edge-syntax.md

 * **data_type**

     data_type represents the data type of each property.
-For more information about data types that **Nebula Graph** supports, see [data-type](../../1.data-types/data-types.md) section.
+For more information about data types that Nebula Graph supports, see the [data-type](../../1.data-types/data-types.md) section.

     > NULL and NOT NULL constrain are not supported yet when creating edge types (comparing with relational databases).

 * **Default Constraint**

     You can set the default value of a property when creating an edge type with the `DEFAULT` constraint.
-The default value will be added to all new edges if no other value is specified.
-The default value can be any of the data type supported by  **Nebula Graph** or  expressions.
-Also you can write a user-specified value if you don't want to use the default one.
+The default value will be added to all new edges if no value is specified.
+The default value can be any of the data type supported by Nebula Graph or expressions.
+Also, you can specify a value if you don't want to use the default one.

     > Using `Alter` to change the default value is not supported.